Governor Newsom Expands State of Emergency

 The U.S. Department of Agriculture (USDA) can authorize the CDE to allow school food authorities, institutions, and sponsors to submit claims beyond the 60-day submission requirement.
 Claims submitted after 60 days, as a result of a disaster, are not subject to the one-time exception for late submissions.
-For more information on late claim submission due to disasters, refer to the USDA Policy Memoranda SP 46-2014, CACFP 12-2014, SFSP 18-2014 web document on the USDA Food and Nutrition Services (FNS) FNS Disaster Assistance web page .
+For more information on late claim submission due to disasters, refer to the USDA Policy Memoranda SP 46-2014, CACFP 12-2014, SFSP 18-2014 web document at USDA Food and Nutrition Services (FNS) FNS Disaster Assistance web page .

 For assistance with submitting your claim, contact your Child Nutrition Fiscal Service Analyst on the CDE Nutrition Services web page.